The Argyle Sweater by Scott Hilburn for April 03, 2011

 24. Ds frq

-BaconBoyCamper about 13 years ago
+BaconBoyCamper over 13 years ago

 Hi fishbulb!
 When I was in school (up north in Canada) we learned the imperial measurement system.
 But, with the imperial system, our gallons were 160 fluid ounces, and your US gallon was 128 fluid ounces.
 Same thing with your pints, yours were 16 fluid ounces, ours were 20.
 Talk about confusion for us Canucks!
 I’m an old-timer now (well, 57), and I personally like the metric system, it took a while to “think metric”, but it does have it’s advantages when everyone talks the same meta-language.